KnowageLabs/Knowage-Documentation/installation-guide/ka_BooksStructure.rst

 Documentation structure
 ===========================

-KnowAge documentation is composed by:
+Knowage documentation is composed by:

 -  **Installation Manual**;